johnny353535/yoi/docs/_pages/elements/datePicker.md

 #### JavaScript Custom Events

-Each `.datePicker` can fire two custom events your script can listen to:
+Each `.datePicker` fires custom events your script can listen to:

 ```
 yoi-datepicker:show // datePicker was shown